mzyudhistira/BSk24-Emu/README.md

 The run configuration file is written in [TOML format](https://toml.io/en/), this is normally stored in `data/run/` directory.
 The run config should consists of the following data.
 1. run : This include the name and note of the run
 2. input: This include module, generator, and param
-3. modele: This include module, genrator, and param
+3. model: This include module, genrator, and param
 4. training: This include module, method, and param

 An example of the run configuration file can be seen in `data/run/test.toml`